TreadSoftly/rAIn/projects/argos/README.md

 <div align="center">

 ###### NOTE: Once You Run The .\build Or ./build Command You Can Rerun A Regular "build" Command To Get To The Build Selection Process Again.
+###### The build flow also runs `python -m compileall projects/argos` so every source file is syntax-checked automatically during setup.

 </div>